nasa/Common-Metadata-Repository/schemas/resources/schemas/orderoption/v1.0.0/search.md

 ##### JSON
 The JSON response includes the following fields.

-* hits - How many total order options were found.
+* hits - How many total Order Options were found.
 * took - How long the search took in milliseconds
-* items - a list of the current page of order options with the following fields
+* items - a list of the current page of Order Options with the following fields
   * concept_id
   * revision_id
   * provider_id